You find out how to recycle everything from aerosols to yoghurt pots below.

 Broken glass bottles and jars can still be recycled at Recycling Centres.
 Please be careful not to injure yourself while placing broken glass in the bottle bank.

-Bubble wrap cannot be recycled but it can be reused to wrap fragile items.
-If you can't reuse it, put it in your landfill waste bin.
+Bubble wrap can be reused to wrap fragile items.
+If you can't reuse it, you can recycle it in your green cans & plastics bin.

 See Special uplift.